lavanyam2004/NLP-sentiment-analysis/README.md

   - Aimed to enhance insights and achieve broader model usability across diverse, unsorted datasets.

 - **Model Testing:**
-  - Achieved high accuracy on the test dataset, demonstrating the effectiveness of the preprocessing and modeling techniques used.
+  - Achieved high accuracy (over 80%) on the test dataset, demonstrating the effectiveness of cleaning, preprocessing and modelling techniques.

 ## Technologies Used